Heterogeneous Graph Neural Network for Identifying Hadronically Decayed Tau Leptons at the High Luminosity LHC: Discussions

 \subsection{Impact of Fixed-Length Inputs}

-Since the \recrenc{} only accepts fixed-length input, we explore the impact of fixed-length inputs for other encoders by setting a cutoff in the number of nodes used, i.e., changing the input node features from all tracks and towers associated with the jet to only the first 10 tracks and 6 towers, the same as the \recrenc{}.
-We observed that the \hetedge{} model with cutoff yields a slightly worse rejection power than the model with all nodes, for all working points, where the AUC value is decreased from $0.9886$ to $0.9876$, and the rejection at $75\%$ efficiency decreased from 448 to 373.
+Since the \recrenc{} only accepts fixed-length input, we explore the impact of fixed-length inputs for other encoders by setting a cutoff in the number of nodes used, i.e., for a given input graph, changing the input node features from all tracks and towers associated with the jet to only the first 10 tracks and 6 towers, the same as the \recrenc{}.
+Comparing the \hetedge{} model with $G_5$ graph configuration, we observed that the model with cutoff yields a slightly worse rejection power than the model with all nodes, for all working points, where the AUC value is decreased from $0.9886$ to $0.9876$, and the rejection at $75\%$ efficiency decreased from 448 to 373.
 The other models also exhibit similar behavior.
-It is worth noting that applying the cutoff significantly reduced the number of input nodes, thereby reducing the computation time in training from 16 hours to 12 hours.
+It is worth noting that applying the cutoff reduces the number of input nodes, thereby reducing the computation time in training from 16 hours to 12 hours.